Catalog Search Results

 Description

 "He was history's most creative genius.
 What secrets can he teach us?
-The [bestselling biographer] brings Leonardo da Vinci to life in this exciting new biography.
-Drawing on thousands of pages from Leonardo's astonishing notebooks and new discoveries about his life and work, Walter Isaacson weaves a narrative that connects his art to his science.
-He shows how Leonardo's genius was based on skills we can improve in ourselves, such as passionate curiosity,...
+The author of the acclaimed bestsellers Steve Jobs, Einstein, and Benjamin Franklin brings Leonardo da Vinci to life in this exciting new biography.
+Based on thousands of pages from Leonardo's astonishing notebooks and new discoveries about his life and work, Walter Isaacson weaves a narrative that connects his art to his science.
+He shows how Leonardo's genius was based on skills...

 Author